KillrVideo/killrvideo.github.io/src/site/docs/languages/nodejs/index.md

 ## Running the Code

 Now that you've got the environment setup and the project built, you can run the project and explore the code in your IDE of choice with a debugger attached.
-The tranpiled JavaScript code (i.e. build output) is in the `dist` folder and the main entry point of the application is `dist/index.js`.
+The transpiled JavaScript code (i.e. build output) is in the `dist` folder and the main entry point of the application is `dist/index.js`.
 Because the code in `src` is written using newer features of JavaScript and then transpiled, you'll want to use an IDE that supports source maps when debugging.